pulkitchowdry/document_based_chatbot/README.md

 # Document-Based Q&A Chatbot

 This chatbot allows users to ask questions based on pre-uploaded documents or upload their own documents.
-It leverages Langchain, Astra DB, and Hugging Face models to provide intelligent responses by analyzing and retrieving information from the documents stored in a vector database.
+It leverages LangChain, Astra DB, and Hugging Face models to provide intelligent responses by analyzing and retrieving information from the documents stored in a vector database.

 ## Features